 - Multi-language scanning capabilities.

-- Deployment management features allow you to validate the changes before they are pushed to production environments.
+- Deployment management features allow you to validate changes before they are pushed to production environments.

 3. Mend (formerly WhiteSource)

 Mend (formerly WhiteSource) easily secures what developers create.
-The tool frees development teams from the burden of application security, enabling them to produce high-quality, secure codes more quickly.
+The tool frees development teams from the burden of application security, enabling them to produce high-quality, secure code more quickly.

 Some of its key features are:

-- Automated remediation feature creates pull requests so that developers can update their custom code to fix security problems.
+- The automated remediation feature creates pull requests so that developers can update their custom code to fix security problems.

 - Supports 27 programming languages and frameworks.